5 Details Fleet Managers and Drivers Should Include When Reporting Road Service Incidents

 GPS coordinates are another way to ensure the location’s details are accurate.
 Drivers can easily share their coordinates when using the FYX Mobile app.

 2. Vehicle Breakdown Information

 Proper identification of a potential root cause of the breakdown will help expedite roadside repair.
-Fleet managers can ensure the right information is relayed to the repair crew by asking the driver-specific information about the incident, such as:
+Fleet managers and drivers can ensure the right information is relayed to the repair crew by providing specific information about the incident, such as:

 – What area of the unit has been affected (i.e.: tires, engine, etc.)